-- a) Increasing rate revenues by 8.0% for water services for three years than 4% for further 12 years resulting in a projected \$2.0M deficit.
-One time ICIP funding should eliminate this. - b) Increasing existing and future infrastructure budgets by the applicable inflation index on an annual basis in addition to the deficit phase-in.
+- a) Increasing rate revenues by 10.0% for water services for next year than 4% for further 12 years resulting in a balanced budget. - b) Increasing existing and future infrastructure budgets by the applicable inflation index on an annual basis in addition to the deficit phase-in.